-Speech and Language Therapists Educational Psychologists
+- Speech and Language Therapists - Educational Psychologists

-Local Advisory Team Advisors from Joseph Clarke Service for the Visually Impaired Expertise and training of staff Our SENCO is a qualified teacher.
-We have a team of learning support assistants who have been trained in using Makaton, delivering social skills, speech and language support, using the TEACCH approach and autism awareness.
+Local Advisory Team including for Hearing Impairment Advisors from Joseph Clarke Service for the Visually Impaired Expertise and training of staff Our SENCo is a qualified teacher.
+We have a team of learning support assistants (LSAs) who have been trained in autism awareness and using a wide range of speech and language strategies, delivering social skills, and using the TEACCH approach.
 Securing equipment and facilities The school building has been modified to provide easier access for pupils with physical difficulties and there is a lift in the hall between the two levels.
 Toilet facilities have also been modified to provide disabled toilets.
 In response to the DDA Code of Practice, an audit has been carried out and an action plan written.
 LA guidance on procedures for increasing access is followed.
-Specific equipment is available e.g. writing slopes, pencil grips, sensory resources.
+Specific equipment is available e.g., writing slopes, pencil grips, sensory resources.
 Visual timetables are used in every classroom.
-The Sunshine Room provides a distraction free area for learning.
+The Orchard Intervention Rooms provide a distraction free area for learning.
 Symbols and objects of reference are used when appropriate.
-Evaluating the effectiveness of SEN provision We evaluate the effectiveness of provision for pupils with SEN by: • Reviewing pupils' Personal Learning Plans every half term • Regularly reviewing the impact of interventions at appropriate times • Monitoring by the SENCO • Monitoring by our Governor with responsibility for SEND who has extensive experience of supporting SEND • Using provision maps and tracking to measure progress • Holding annual reviews for pupils with EHC plans Enabling pupils with SEN to engage in activities available to those in the All of our extra-curricular activities and school visits are available to all our pupils.
+Evaluating the effectiveness of SEN provision We evaluate the effectiveness of provision for pupils with SEN by: Reviewing pupils' Personal Learning Plans every half term Regularly reviewing the impact of interventions at appropriate times Monitoring by the SENCo Monitoring by our Governor with responsibility for SEND who has extensive experience of supporting SEND Using provision maps and tracking to measure progress Holding annual reviews for pupils with EHC plans Enabling pupils with SEN to engage in all activities All of our extra-curricular activities and school visits are available to all our pupils.
 All pupils are encouraged to take part in sports day/school plays etc.

-school who do not have SEN Support for improving emotional and social development We provide support for pupils to improve their emotional and social development in the following ways: • We have Thrive groups to support pupils with emotional learning • Small groups of pupils go to our Rainbow Room for activities to support the development of social and communication skills • Pupils with SEN are also encouraged to be part of our art / nurture club to promote self-esteem and building relationships We have a zero - tolerance approach to bullying.
-Working with other agencies In addition to the support provided by school staff we have access to a wide range of outside agencies who support children with SEND including: Speech and Language Therapist CAMHS [Child and Adolescent Mental Health Service] Educational Psychologist Local Authority Advisory Team School Nursing Team Child Development Team Joseph Clarke Service for the Visually Impaired Concerns or Complaints about SEN provision Concerns or complaints about SEN provision in our school should initially be made to the class teacher.
+Support for improving emotional and social development We provide support for pupils to improve their emotional and social development in the following ways: Small groups of pupils for activities to support the development of social and communication skills Pupils with SEN are also encouraged to be part of our Circle of Friends to promote self-esteem and building relationships We have a zero - tolerance approach to bullying.
+Working with other agencies In addition to the support provided by school staff we have access to a wide range of outside agencies who support children with SEND including: • Speech and Language Therapist • CAMHS [Child and Adolescent Mental Health Service] • Educational Psychologist • Local Authority Advisory Teachers • School Nursing Team • Child Development Team • Joseph Clarke Service for the Visually Impaired Concerns or Complaints about SEN provision Concerns or complaints about SEN provision in our school should initially be made to the class teacher.
 If necessary, the class teacher will then involve the SENDCo.
-If the parents are not happy with the outcome or the issue has not been resolved it will then be referred to the head teacher and if necessary, the governing body.
+If the parents are not happy with the outcome or the issue has not been resolved it will then be referred to the Head Teacher and if necessary, the Governing Board.
 Contact details of support services for parents of pupils with SEN The Sycamore Trust - [Information for parents of children who have a diagnosis of autism].
-020 8517 9317 enquiries@sycamoretrust.org.uk Carers of barking and Dagenham - [Information, advice and support for
+020 8517 9317 enquiries@sycamoretrust.org.uk Carers of barking and Dagenham - Information, advice and support for

-families of children with SEND]
+families of children with SEND

 020 8593 4422

 carers@carerscentre.org.uk

-The Heathway Centre - [A resource centre for families with children who have additional needs or disabilities].
+The Heathway Centre - A resource centre for families with children who have additional needs or disabilities.
+CYPDHub@lbbd.gov.uk

 020 8227 5500

-The local authority local offer Parents/carers are encouraged to visit the Barking and Dagenham Council local Offer website www.lbbd.gov.uk/local-offer This website provides information about different agencies, services and resources for children, young people with SEND and their families.
+The local authority Local Offer Parents/carers are encouraged to visit the Barking and Dagenham Council Local Offer website Home - Barking and Dagenham SEND Local Offer

+This website provides information about different agencies, services and resources for children, young people with SEND and their families.